-Net cash used in financing activities decreased by \$686.6 million, or 114%, from 2017 to 2018, and is mainly attributable to (i) our early redemption of debt in 2017, (ii) decreased payments on our Senior Secured Credit Facility, and (iii) increased borrowings on our Senior Secured Credit Facility partially offset by share repurchases under our share repurchase program that commenced in February 2018.
+Net cash provided by financing activities increased from 2018 to 2019.
+This is mainly attributable to the absence of share repurchases in 2019 under our share repurchase program.
 During the year ended December 31, 2018, we repurchased 11,048,742 shares of common stock at a weighted-average price of \$8.78 per common share for a total of \$97.1 million under this program.
 All shares were retired upon repurchase.
-As of December 31, 2018, we had authorization remaining to repurchase until its expiration in February 2020, \$102.9 million of common stock.
+As of December 31, 2019, we had authorization remaining to repurchase \$102.9 million of common stock until expiration of the program in February 2020.